 “He will never leave you or forsake you.
 Do not be afraid; Do not be discouraged.”
 Deuteronomy 31 v 8

 After being home for two days, my pain remained and I came down with a viral infection (a parting gift from the hospital).
 I was finally sleeping at night though in my own bed…pure heaven.

-I came home with a clearer picture of where things are at with my bone disease and I now know that my regular pain medication of Endone is the best for me with the dose slightly increased.
+I came home with a clearer picture of where things were at with my bone disease, and I at least knew my regular pain medication of Endone is the best for me, with the dose slightly increased.

 I also write @ Blogs by Christian Women